SeanMcP/seanmcp.com/src/articles/running-ollama-without-a-gpu.md

   You can run Ollama on an older device, but the response will be slow and/or low quality.
 tags:
+  - Articles
   - AI
   - LLMs
   - Ollama
 date: 2024-02-24T06:48-0400
 verse: Proverbs 20:29
 ---